Skip to content

 Cortex#

-Cortex uses Elasticsearch as database which is also run as a container with Docker-Compose.
-Dedicated volumes are configured: /opt/thp/elasticsearch/data to store data, and /opt/thp/elasticsearch/log, for logs.
+Cortex uses Elasticsearch as its database, which also runs as a Docker Compose container.
+Dedicated volumes are configured for Elasticsearch: /opt/thp/elasticsearch/data to store data, and /opt/thp/elasticsearch/log for logs.

 cortex